Degree-degree correlations in random graphs with heavy-tailed degrees: Discussion

 \section{Discussion}

 In this paper, we have investigated dependency measures for power-law random variables.
-We have argued that the correlation coefficient, despite its appealing feature that it is always in $[-1,1]$, is inappropriate to describe dependencies between heavy-tailed random variables since it yields insensible results.
-Indeed, the two main problems with the sample correlation coefficient are that (a) it can converge to a proper random variable when the sample size tends to infinity, indicating that it fluctuates tremendously for different samples, and (b) that it is always asymptotically non-negative when dealing with non-negative random variables (even when these are obviously negatively dependent).
-In the context of random graphs, the first deficiency means that the assortativity can have a non-vanishing variance even when the size of the graph is huge, the second means that there do not exist asymptotically disassortative scale-free graphs.
+We have argued that Pearson's correlation coefficient, despite its appealing feature that it is always in $[-1,1]$, is inappropriate to describe dependencies between heavy-tailed random variables.
+Indeed, the two main problems with the sample correlation coefficient are that (a) it can converge to a proper random variable when the sample size tends to infinity, indicating that it fluctuates tremendously as the sample size increases, and (b) that it is always asymptotically non-negative when dealing with non-negative random variables (even when these are obviously negatively dependent).
+In the context of random graphs, the first deficiency means that Pearson's coefficient can have a non-vanishing variance even when the size of the graph is huge, the second \chn{mistakenly suggests} that there do not exist asymptotically disassortative scale-free graphs.
 We give proofs for the facts stated above, and illustrate the results using simulations.

-Further research is needed to study rank correlations on graphs.
-Although the numerical results suggest consistency of the Spearman's rho estimator on random graphs, the values of the vectors $(X_i,Y_i)_{ij\in E}$ are in general not independent.
-Indeed, if one edge emanates from a node with degree 250, the there are 499 other edges ($ij$ and $ji$ being different edges) for which either $X_i$ or $Y_i$ is equal to $250$.
-Thus, the consistency of the estimator does not generally follow and needs a case by case proof.

-Rank correlations are a special case of the broader concept of copulas that are widely used in multivariate analysis, in particular in application in mathematical finance and risk management.
+Rank correlations are a special case of the broader concept of copulas that are widely used in multivariate analysis, in particular in applications in mathematical finance and risk management.
 There is a heated discussion in this area about the adequacy and informativeness of such measures, see e.g.\ \cite{Mikosch2006copulas} and consequent reactions.
 There are several points of criticism.
 In particular, Spearman's rho uses rank transformation, which changes the observed values of the degrees.
 Then, first of all, what exactly does Spearman's rho tell us about the dependence between the original values?
 Second of all, no substantial justification exists for the rank transformation, besides its mathematical convenience.
-We thus do not claim that Spearman's rho is {\it the} solution for the problem.
-The main point of this paper is rather that the assortativity coefficient is {\it not} a solution at all, and that better solutions must be sought and can be found.
+We thus do not claim that Spearman's rho is {\it the} solution to the problem. {Nevertheless, compared to the Pearson's coefficient, Spearman's rho has a significant advantage that it is free from the undesirable size-dependency, and converges to meaningful value in the infinite volume limit.}